Playful Literacy: Finding and Sharing Our Stories

 Time to Play

-WHAT CAN YOU EXPECT TO GAIN FOR THIS FOUR WEEK EXPERIENCE:
+WHAT CAN YOU EXPECT TO GAIN FROM THIS EXPERIENCE:

-- An understanding of how I’ve come to define Playful Literacy, including the four elements of Playful Literacy, based on experiences I’ve had and research I’ve done alongside my colleagues at Opal School.
+- An understanding of how we’ve come to define Playful Literacy, including the four elements of Playful Literacy, based on experiences we’ve had and researched as colleagues at Opal School.

 - An invitation to reflect deeply on your own experiences in your own setting.
 Time to observe in your own setting and consider how these elements might influence what you are paying attention to, the way you plan, and how your students engage and respond.